maxwellrherrmann/waves_project/README.md

 # Numerical Solution of the Wave Equation
 ![alt-text](examples/double_slit.gif)

+This python program simulates the propagation of a wave through a two-dimensional medium and visualizes the results.
+The program supports a handful of initial wave states, barriers, and boundary conditions with a variety of parameters tunable by config file or flag.

 The homogeneous wave equation is $\frac{\partial^2 u}{\partial t^2} = v^2\frac{\partial^2 u}{\partial \vec{x}^2}$, where $u$ is some solution and $v$ is the velocity of the wave.

 We take a finite-difference approach to solving the wave equation in two-dimensions.